On-going Work

 In April, 2019, The Township received a letter from the Ontario Human Rights Commission (OHRC) addressed to the Mayor, regarding the harmful impact of Indigenous-themed sports logos in city facilities.
-Work was delayed due to COVID-19 and with the newly formed Diversity, Equity, and Inclusion (DEI) Committee, a working group has been struck to continue the work with the objective to comply with the OHRC's mandate to identify, prevent, and eliminate discrimination and to promote human rights.

 The letter identified the Elora Mohawks as a non-Indigenous sports organization that uses Indigenous-themed names and/or logos.